NO APOLOGIES FOR BEING A WOMAN IN THE CONSTRUCTION AND ENGINEERING SOFTWARE INDUSTRY

 With the focus on Women’s Month, Burchell makes no apology for being wired differently to men and believes as a woman, she brings many attributes and strengths to the workplace environment.

 “Firstly, women are masters of time management and multitasking.
 It seems to come naturally to us.
 Secondly, we have an eye for detail.
-CCS employs a female tester who is incredibly thorough at her job – this is invaluable from a quality assurance perspective.
+RIB employs a female tester who is incredibly thorough at her job – this is invaluable from a quality assurance perspective.

 “Thirdly (and on the softer side of things), we communicate well – verbally and at understanding unwritten cues and behavior.
 We have empathy and compassion for other team members and are highly attuned to what is happening around us, which contributes positively to successful team collaboration,” she adds.